 - Connect with the Brintons online http://www.brintoninsurance.com.

-Retired New York Life Insurance Agent Reed Brinton, who received his 75-year plaque at the company’s Chairman’s Council meeting in 2012, has inspired many Agents with his success.
-Two of them are his son, Steven Michael Brinton, and grandson, S. Taylor Brinton, who both work at the company’s Utah office.
+Retired New York Life Insurance Agent Reed Brinton, who received his 75-year plaque at the company’s Chairman’s Council meeting in 2012, has inspired many agents.
+Two of them are his son Steven Michael Brinton and his grandson S. Taylor Brinton, who both work at the company’s Utah office.

-Inspiring a family legacy was the last thing that the elder Brinton intended to do when he joined New York Life in 1937 at the age of 22.
-At the behest of his uncle Lou Sims, who was an Agent in the Los Angeles office at the time, he moved from his native Utah to Los Angeles along with his wife Helena.
-Sims helped him get a job with the company, but “I took to insurance like a golf ball takes to water,” he quips.
+Inspiring a family legacy was the last thing that the elder Brinton was thinking about when he joined New York Life in 1937 at the age of 22.
+At the behest of his uncle, Lou Sims, who was an agent in the Los Angeles office at the time, he moved from his native Utah to Los Angeles along with his wife, Helena.
+Sims helped him get a job with the company.
+“I took to insurance like a golf ball takes to water,” he quips.

 A hook to hang your coat on.

 Brinton quickly proved to be resourceful, however, and built his initial base of loyal clients with GIs by working on military bases and passing out business cards at the airplane factories as workers came off their shifts.